kubernetes/kubernetes/staging/src/k8s.io/cloud-provider/README.md

 ## Things you should NOT do

- 1. Add an cloud provider specific code to this repo.
+ 1. Add a cloud provider specific code to this repo.
  2. Directly modify anything under vendor/k8s.io/cloud-provider in this repo.
 Those are driven from `k8s.io/kubernetes/staging/src/k8s.io/cloud-provider`.
  3. Make interface changes without first discussing them with sig-cloudprovider.